pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 > [!NOTE]
 > The data is managed using [git-annex](https://git-annex.branchable.com/), spreading data across different hosts.
 > Therefore, the traces data are not uploaded directly into this GitHub repository, you must use the Zenodo downloads.
+> However, the source code to work with the datasets is located in our GitHub repositories.

 > [!TIP]
 > For reference, here are the meanings of all the directories inside a dataset: